 I always embrace the opportunity to dust off my Industrial Design chops and have a go at a concept sketch.
 Prior to the unveiling of the Gen 6 aircraft's design, it began as a computer-aided design (CAD) packaging study.
 The initial image represented the preliminary fuselage concept, which the design director modeled in NX (Before).
 To aid him in determining the proportions and stance of the fuselage, I produced a Photoshop overlay rendering (After).

-In my role as the Digital Product Manager for Advanced Driver-Assisted Systems (ADAS), I collaborated closely with the Solutions Architects and internal ADAS engineering teams to effectively translate feasibility, functional requirements, homologation requirements, and ISO standards into actionable design directives.
-Here, I was responsible for managing the user flows related to Advanced Driver Assistance Systems (ADAS).
 These systems included Adaptive Cruise Control, Lane Departure Warning, Auto Parking, Blind Spot Detection, Auto Braking, Brake Assist, and 360 Camera as well as aural and graphical alerting.

 I worked with our in-house EE and Function Safety teams to create signal flows/maps for user inputs and vehicle outputs across 5 interior screens connecting the hard and soft switches to the vehicle functions they actuate.
 The package encompasses ten hard switches for the steering wheel assembly, comprising functions for infotainment, voice control, and intelligent adaptive cruise control, along with controls for PRNDL, defrost, and steering wheel stalks.